 When a crisis is anticipated or occurs, the following steps will be taken:

-- Any member of the Crisis Management Team who becomes aware of a crisis unfolding should call a meeting of the CMT.
+Any member of the Clemson University Crisis Management Team who becomes aware of a crisis unfolding should call a meeting of the CU-CMT.

-- The Crisis Management Team chairman or vice chairman will be notified immediately and will assure that the Vice President for Student Affairs and Chief Public Affairs Officer are aware of the incident.
-The VPSA or CPAO will inform the President and other executive officers as appropriate.
-The VPSA or CPAO will inform the President and other executive officers as appropriate.
+The Clemson University Crisis Management Team chairman or vice chairman will be notified immediately and will assure that the Vice President for Student Affairs Officer are aware of the incident.
+The VPSA will inform the President and other executive officers as appropriate.

-- The CMT will meet upon notification by the chairman or as soon as feasible thereafter.
+The CU-CMT will meet upon notification by the chair or as soon as feasible thereafter.

-- Identify all affected parties and assign specific people to follow-up with each of those parties; where the incident involves alleged "victims," assure that all services possible are made available to the victims while protecting their privacy.
-Where the incident involves alleged "perpetrators/violators," assure that Judicial Services provides appropriate follow-up with student violators.
+Identify all affected parties and assign specific people to follow-up with each of those parties; where the incident involves alleged "victims," assure that all services possible are made available to the victims while protecting their privacy.
+Where the incident involves alleged "perpetrators/violators," assure that the office of community ethical standards, provides appropriate follow-up with student violators.
 Establish contacts for parents and families as appropriate.

-- Establish the "University position and statement" and whom will make the initial statement (Chief Public Affairs Officer, unless otherwise assigned).
+Establish the "University position and statement" and whom will make the initial statement (Director of media relations).
 Agree on the information to be conveyed to the campus and/or public by any other members of the Team.
 Implement the crisis communication plan.

-- Inform the campus and the public of the University position through the Chief Public Affairs Officer (unless otherwise assigned) or the President in the most serious cases.
+Inform the campus and the public of the University position through the designated spokesperson or the President in the most serious cases.

-- The CMT Chairman or member should make a brief written report for each incident to be placed on file.
+The CU-CMT Chair or member should make a brief written report for each incident to be placed on file.
 The report may include the facts of the incident, an analysis of the situation, any recommendations resulting from the incident, and other pertinent information.

 These small subgroups below should be called to assess threat of harm: